concepts

 |---|---|---|

-You can adopt OIL without buying our runtime.
-You buy our runtime when you want OIL enforced at machine speed with the safety, audit, and operational properties enterprises require.
+You can adopt the Open Intent taxonomy without buying the runtime.
+You buy the runtime when you want Open Intent enforced at machine speed with the audit, escalation, and operational properties an enterprise deployment requires.
 Same shape as Linux + Red Hat, Postgres + RDS, OAuth + Okta.

 Next#

-- ROS2 integration guide — canonical SDK for robotics agents
+- ROS2 integration — the canonical SDK for robotics agents.

-- PLC migration patterns — translating safety-PLC patterns into Intended policy clauses
+- PLC migration patterns — translating safety-PLC interlocks into Intended policy clauses.